A Message to Patients

 - Follow common-sense steps such as washing your hands often and well, covering your coughs and sneezes, and cleaning and disinfecting.

-- Wear cloth face coverings in public settings where social distancing is difficult to maintain.
+- If you are not vaccinated, continue to wear cloth face coverings in public settings where social distancing is difficult to maintain.
+If vaccinated, it is recommended but not mandatory to wear a mask or face covering in public spaces.

 - Older people and those with health conditions that mean they have a higher chance of getting seriously ill should avoid close-contact situations.